 But another thought about time comes to mind.

-I have a thing about it: focus on timeliness and being on time that preexisted the emphasis that military training, especially combat and force operations, instills in you.
+I have a thing about it: focus on timeliness and being on time that preexisted the emphasis that military training, especially USN ship operations, instills in you.
 Time matters: Time on Target, Time to Impact, Course and Time to Intercept, Last Contact Time… Run Time, Elapsed Time Speed, and Distance Target Motion Analysis.
 Relieve the Watch On Time.
 Time and Tide Wait for No Man.
 And on and on… So, I believe being disciplined with time is an integral part of success in life.
 But you have to make sure that it is spent on the things worth your time and on what’s important.

 We all have work schedules.
-Even as a business owner/self-employed professional for 24+ years, I have deadlines and a clock and calendar determined by what is negotiated in my contracts with clients and the demands and requirements of publishing and publication deadlines (including production and book manufacturing lead times and schedules).
+Even as a business owner/self-employed professional for nearly 25 years, I have deadlines and a clock and calendar determined by what is negotiated in my contracts with clients and the demands and requirements of publishing and publication deadlines (including production and book manufacturing lead times and schedules).

 But I believe there are times when people let someone else’s clock (not their job or work) rule their life.
 Others expect this or that from you… maybe you always say ‘yes’ to them when you should, more times than not, say no. For some reason, you feel obligated to do as they ask or are compelled to do it to curry favor.
 Sometimes you remain the gerbil on that wheel because you don’t know how to stop.
 And so you end up tense, frustrated, and feeling life is out of your control.